AlejandroUPC/cs-vault/01_Core_Foundations/CS50/02_Week.md

     printf("%s\n", s);
 }
 ```
 - So a string uses contiguous memory positions, so its an array of chars?
-So we can think of s like `s[0],..,s[n]` wehre we can access by index.
+So we can think of s like `s[0],..,s[n]` where we can access by index.
 - But... if we declare a string without its lenght as we do with arrays, how can a computer know when to start or stop writing? (starts at `H` and ends at `!`?)
 This is done by spending an extra byte (8 bits) set all to 0 (padding?).
 So if we declare s as an array of strings:

 | s[0] | s[1] | s[2] | s[3]     |